dsohk/rancher-devsecops-workshop/docs/part-2.md

 #### Sonarqube

+Scroll down to Section `SonarQube Servers`

-Enable `Environment variables` checkbox
+1. Select `Environment variables` checkbox

-In the `Sonarqube installations` click on `Add SonarQube` section, enter the following.
+2. Under `Sonarqube installations` click on `Add SonarQube` section, enter the following.

 * Name: `My SonarQube` Note name must spelled excatly as mentioned here.
-* Server URL: (Your SonarQube URL)
+* `Server URL`: (Your SonarQube URL)

-Under `Server authentication token` use the drop down option and you should see `sonarqube-spring-petclinic`.
+* Under `Server authentication token` use the drop down option and you should see `sonarqube-spring-petclinic`.
 Select it.

+Sample Screenshot below

 ![Configure Sonarqube integration in Jenkins](./images/jenkins-configure-sonarqube.png)